alexshtf/alexshtf.github.io/_posts/2020-01-31-ProximalPointWarmup.md

 \min_{\alpha, \beta} \quad \frac{1}{2n} \sum_{j=1}^n (p_j^T \beta +\alpha-y_j)^2
 $$

-Let's see the most interesting part first - the results!
+Let's look at the results!
 Below is a chart obtained by running each method for 100 epochs, taking the best training loss, and repeating each experiment 20 times for each of our step-size choices.
-The line is the average of the best obtained loss of each experiment run.
+Each line is the average of the best obtained loss of each experiment run.
 The x-axis is the step-size, while the y-axis is the deviation of the obtained training loss from the optimal loss (recall - least squared problems can be solved efficiently and exactly solved using a direct method).

 ![stability]({{ "/assets/stability.png" | absolute_url }})

-What we observe is interesting - all optimizers except for our _proximal point_ optimizer may product solutions which are far away from the optima, but for a narrow choice of step-sizes they product a solution which is very close to the optimum.
-Observe AdaGrad - for step-size choices of around $$\eta=10$$ we obtain a solution which is practically optimal - its deviation from the optimum is almost 0.
+What we observe is interesting - all optimizers except for our _proximal point_ optimizer may produce solutions which are far away from the optimum, but there is a narrow choice of step-sizes for which they produce a solution which is very close to the optimum.
+In particular, AdaGrad with a step-size of around $$\eta=10$$ produces  a solution which is practically optimal - its deviation from the optimum is almost 0.
 On the other hand, our proximal point optimizer behaves fairly well for a huge range of step-sizes, from $$10^{-3}$$ up to $$10^2$$!
 Its deviation from the optimal loss remains quite small.

 # Conclusion

-We gave up the black box and made our hands dirty by devising a custom optimizer for least-squares problems which treats losses directly, without approximating.
+We gave up the black box and made our hands dirty by devising a custom optimizer for least-squares problems which treats the losses directly, without approximating.
 In return, we gained stability w.r.t the step-sizes.
 Namely, to obtain a good model by training from data, we do not need to scan a large set of hyperparameter choices.

-The need to devise a custom optimizer for each problem in machine learning, which may require some serious mathematical trickery, comprises a major barrier towards using such methods.
-For many machine learning problems it is _not even possible_ to devise a simple formula for computing $$x_{k+1}$$, like we did in this post for the least-squares problem.
-In the next blog post we will attempt to make a crack in this barrier by devising a more generic approach, and implementing a PyTorch optimizer based on our developments.
+The need to devise a custom optimizer for each problem in machine learning, which may require some serious mathematical trickery, might make such methods quite prohibitive and poses a serious barrier between machine learnign practicioners and stable learning methods.
+Furthermore, for many machine learning problems it is _not even possible_ to devise a simple formula for computing $$x_{k+1}$$.
+In the next blog post we will attempt to make a crack in this barrier by devising a more generic approach, and implementing a PyTorch optimizer based on our mathematical developments.
 Stay tuned!

 # References

 [^ppm]: Bianchi, P. (2016).
 Ergodic convergence of a stochastic proximal point algorithm. _SIAM Journal on Optimization_, 26(4), 2235-2260.
 [^impl]: Kulis, B., & Bartlett, P. L. (2010).
 Implicit online learning. _In Proceedings of the 27th International Conference on Machine Learning (ICML-10)_ (pp. 575-582).
 [^prox]: Polyak B. (1987).
 Introduction to Optimization. _Optimization Software_
 [^stbl]: Asi, H. & Duchi J. (2019).
-Stochastic (Approximate) Proximal Point Methods: Convergence, Optimality, and Adaptivity *SIAM Journal on Optimization 29(3)* (pp. 2257–2290)
+Stochastic (Approximate) Proximal Point Methods: Convergence, Optimality, and Adaptivity _SIAM Journal on Optimization 29(3)_ (pp. 2257–2290)